hrcraddock/plants/opiumpoppy/README.md

 	license="public domain"
        	fit="contain">

- In 1913, author and naturalist [*George Birdwood writes*](https://books.google.com/books?id=29jqCZ6nXZIC&pg=PA764&lpg=PA764&dq=george+birdwood+the+drying+up+of+indian+opium+revenue&source=bl&ots=qp88O5DPRL&sig=ACfU3U0Siv-8UvhY3KWY55PFNCEYUaIzqA&hl=en&sa=X&ved=2ahUKEwjP-vbMyr_5AhWgIDQIHTLaBJkQ6AF6BAgCEAM#v=onepage&q&f=false)of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America.”
+ In 1913, author and naturalist [George Birdwood writes](https://books.google.com/books?id=29jqCZ6nXZIC&pg=PA764&lpg=PA764&dq=george+birdwood+the+drying+up+of+indian+opium+revenue&source=bl&ots=qp88O5DPRL&sig=ACfU3U0Siv-8UvhY3KWY55PFNCEYUaIzqA&hl=en&sa=X&ved=2ahUKEwjP-vbMyr_5AhWgIDQIHTLaBJkQ6AF6BAgCEAM#v=onepage&q&f=false)of Indian opium as, “the luxury of the rich in China, as champagne is in Europe and America.”
 Yet, century after century, cultural meaning of the opium poppy changed drastically.
 In the 13th century, Paracelsus, a physician and scholar, repopularized the opium poppy as the drug “laudanum,” and western societies continued their use of the opium poppy as medicine.
 Links to Asian and Middle Eastern use of the morphine content in opium distinguished western use of opium.
 In the 16th century, even Dutch sailors who smoked opium were considered “primitive people” for partaking.[^ref4]
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_botanical_atlas_%28Plate_XIII%29_%287349116188%29.jpg"
        label="Barberry and Poppy Plate"